 Jessica joined Watsi on December 2nd, 2020.
-Two years ago, Jessica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jessica's most recent donation supported Emmanuel, a hardworking student from Kenya, to fund clubfoot repair surgery and chase after his dreams.
+Three years ago, Jessica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jessica's most recent donation supported Phorp, a young man from Cambodia, to fund surgery for nerve damage to his left arm.